uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 <br>

-For example, the letter c (lower case) in the table has the pattern "01100011" (the 0 at the front is just extra padding to make it up to 8 bits).
+For example, the letter "c" (lower case) in the table has the pattern "01100011" (the 0 at the front is just extra padding to make it up to 8 bits).
-The letter o has the pattern "01101111".
+The letter "o" has the pattern "01101111".
 You could write a word out using this code, and if you give it to someone else, they should be able to decode it exactly.

 {panel type="teacher-note"}